Apr 21, 2021

 Olympus E30 w 14-54mm f2.8-3.5 - ISO100, f7.1, 1/400 (Edited w PS and Generic Kodal Ektachrome).

 I often wondered about the original R&D specifications while working with some of my older E-Series DSLRs?
-What were the main challenges Olympus engineers faced when designing Olympus cameras like the E-1 and E-410 or unique cameras like the Olympus Pen-F or E-330?
+What were the main challenges Olympus engineers faced when designing Olympus cameras like the E-1 and E-410 or unique cameras like the Olympus Pen-F, EP-7 E-330, and E-30?

-Were they tasked to create DSLR cameras that should shift film or analog photographers toward digital cameras?
-When last did you use an older E-Series camera?
-Did Olympus continue this strategy with their mirrorless cameras, or are they now focussing on digital competitors?
+Was the goal to create DSLR cameras that would move analog photographers to digital cameras?
+When last did you use one of these older E-Series cameras?
+Did Olympus continue this strategy with their mirrorless cameras, or are they now focussing on digital perfection or competitors?

 Olympus E3 w 14-54mm f2.8-3.5, ISO100, f7.1, 1/160 (PhotoLab 3 w Fuji Velvia 100).